You may wish to see an introductory page to this section first.

 Baptistery (left) and mosaics (right) of an ancient church

 Archaeologists have identified the ruins of a Christian basilica near the Temple to Pluto.
-The baptistery was decorated with slabs of marble and, unlike most of those found elsewhere, it had a circular shape, rather than having the aspect of a cross as at Thuburbo Majus and other locations.
+The baptistery was decorated with slabs of marble and, unlike most of those found elsewhere, it had a circular shape, rather than having the aspect of a cross as at Thuburbo Majus, El-Kantara in the south of the country and other locations.
 The three steps leading down into the font were a symbol of the Trinity.

 Musti was probably abandoned after the VIIth century Arab invasion, but its existence was not entirely forgotten because the site of its ruins was known as Mest Henchir, the ruins of Mest (Musti).